aidanreilly/owncloud_qs/installing/configuring_apache.md

 ---
 title: Installing and configuring Apache
-parent: Installing and configuring the software
+parent: Installing and configuring the ownCloud software
 has_children: false
 nav_order: 2
 ---